textbrowser/smoke/README.md

 Neither snow nor rain nor heat nor gloom of night stays these violet couriers from the swift completion of their appointed rounds.
+As the ashes of humanity rise, let Smoke be your guide or destroyer.
 A project for the curious.

 ![alt text](https://github.com/textbrowser/smoke/blob/master/Images/smoke.gif)